esp/esp-js/ReadMe.md

 ## <a name="Immutability"></a>Immutability

 If you're subscribing to events via `router.getEventObservable(...)`, or listening to model changes via `router.getModelObservable(...)`, misbehaving code could store a copy of the model.
 As the model is single instance the misbehaving code could modify it outside of the event workflow.
-To protect against this you can implement
-`lock()/unlock()` on your model to get some protection.
+To protect against this you can implement `lock()/unlock()` on your model to get some protection.
 It requires you make your setters throw if a change happens when in the locked state (of course being Javascript you can change anything anytime so do your best to protect against this).
-There are 2 objects in the source, `esp.model.ModelBaseRoot` and `esp.model.ModelBase` that implement the `lock()/unlock()` pattern. this would be a reasonable place to start.
+There are 2 objects in the source, `esp.model.ModelBaseRoot` and `esp.model.ModelBase` that implement the `lock()/unlock()` pattern.
+This would be a reasonable place to start.
 Another option would be to look into cloning the model, however it may have performance issues depending on the size of the model and the frequency of model ticks.

 ``` javascript